Compute

 Figure 11 Stack list

 Creating an execution plan can preview the resource attribute changes of the entire stack and evaluate the impact.
-If the execution plan meets your expectations, you can execute the plan.
+If the execution plan meets your expectations, you can apply the plan.
 Creating an execution plan does not incur fees.
 The system changes your stack only when you execute the plan.

 Click Deploy in the Operation column of the execution plan to deploy it, as shown in Figure 12.